makrenzar/Todo-List-React-Tailwind/README.md

-# ⚙️ Create basic todo list using React, Vite, and Tailwind CSS
+⚙️ Create basic todo list using React + Vite and Tailwind CSS